Stackclash/5e-vault/3. The Party/0. Party Hubs/Curse of Strahd.md

 >	race AS "Race",
 >	condition AS "Condition",
 >	location AS "Location"
+>	FROM "3.
+The Party/1.
+Players"
->	WHERE contains(file.folder, this.file.folder) AND contains(file.folder, "Characters")
+>	WHERE Party = this.file.name
 >SORT file.name asc
 >```